 “Myo” can help you:

-• BETTER DEAL with issues such as speech problems, sleep apnea, snoring, digestion, clenching/grinding habits and TMJ disorders.
+with issues such as speech problems, sleep apnea, snoring, digestion, clenching/grinding habits and TMJ disorders.

 Do your face, mouth, and mannerisms signal a myofunctional disorder?

-Contact OMT Health:
+Contact OMT Health

-2660 Townsgate Road, Suite 450, Westlake Village, CA 91361
+Westlake Village, CA 91361

-102 S. Catalina St., Ventura, CA 93001
+Ventura, CA 93001

 How long does a myofunctional therapy program take?

 A traditional program takes place over a twelve month period, although treatment length may vary.
 There are three phases to therapy: the intensive phase, the habituation phase and the maintenance phase.
 Initially, visits are held weekly but move to monthly intervals as therapy progresses.
 For success in this therapy, consistent exercise every day is necessary until the patient has corrected their improper muscle pattern.
 It also requires commitment by the patient, family, and time.
 It is possible that your myofunctional therapy journey will include referrals to other professionals such as dentists, doctors, orthodontists, ENTs, sleep specialists, and osteopaths.
 These factors may change the length of your program, however, a holistic approach is essential for successful treatment.
 Often, one of these professionals will refer you for myofunctional therapy.
 If a thumb or finger sucking habit is present, it must be addressed and eliminated before treatment can commence.
-A habit elimination program can vary but might take up to thirty days.
+A habit elimination program can vary but is typically around thirty days.

 What does myofunctional therapy treatment look like?